pioneer0317/DH110-HANALIM/README.md

 Here is the video of the interview with the participant.

 It was a great opportunity to observe the same questions from other person's perspective.
 I realized even the basic questions we saw them through different lenses.
 During the interview, my interviewee suggested a brilliant idea about the filter features from the job boards.
 His suggestion was to have a "student-friendly" option, which will allow students to not waste time on seeing the jobs with "weekday or overnight" descriptions.
 The interviewee also claimed that the current students seeking internships, recent grads, and any job seekers seeking full-time opportunities would find the idea of having a "job tracking" system extremely helpful.
 In this way, they wouldn't have to manually put down the information of the companies they've applied to.
 He also mentioned that it would be more approachable to him to be more active in applying if he knew there was such a system.

+The recording of the interview can be found [here](https://drive.google.com/file/d/1QcRcb32k_MZJPRig5qN9PeuScWuUFTdi/view?usp=sharing)

 [>> Read more on Assignment 03](https://github.com/pioneer0317/DH110-HANALIM/tree/main/Assignments/Assignment%2003)